tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

    all the responses to the same `transactionId` must signal that failure.
-In particular, a success response may contain output reflecting the current state of the data, but that output might be different when client requests the same mutation again (another mutation may have changed the data).
+In particular, a success response may contain output reflecting the current state of the data, but that output might be different when the client requests the same mutation again (another mutation may have changed the data).

 5. The same `transactionId` value must be passed as-is to dependent